 When you’re crunched for time, nothing beats a good boxed brownie mix.
-Here are 8 great ways to jazz them up!
+Here are 8 great ways to make boxed brownies better!

 We’ve all been there.
 We need to bring a dessert somewhere, and there’s no time to look up a recipe and make anything from scratch.

-Or maybe you have no desire to make something from scratch (lol)—that’s a valid reason, too!
+Or maybe you have no desire to make something from scratch—that’s a valid reason, too!

 When those times come, I turn to my pantry and my stockpile of boxed brownie mix.
 Ghirardelli is my favorite, but tell me in the comments if there’s another mix that I’m missing out on!

 Sometimes I make the boxed mix into Brownie Pie, but sometimes I want a handheld treat to share.

 These 8 easy hacks will fool people into thinking the brownies are homemade!